wcarhart/willcarh.art/content/projects.md

 tags: library

 name: othello
-blurb: Command line implementation of the board game Othello (also known as Reversi)
+blurb: Terminal board game
-about:
+about: Othello is a command line implementation of the popular board game by the same name (also known as Reversi).
+It has functionality for local multiplayer as well as single player against AIs of varying difficulty.
 languages: Python
 technologies:
 img: {{cdn:img/logos/othello.png}}
 repo: https://github.com/wcarhart/othello
 link:
-demo:
+demo: false
 latest_version:
 published: 2018
 status: stale